oliviergimenez/capture-recapture-review/README.md

 - New methods need to be evaluated (virtual ecologist approach ie w/ simulation, or empirically) - there is an actual niche there.

-- Clearly, workshops are important to disseminate methods, foster new collaborations and build a community.
+- Clearly, workshops (and conferences like EURING or ISEC) are important to disseminate methods, foster new collaborations and build a friendly and inclusive community.

 - A plethora of software: E-SURGE, MARK, marked, etc; we don't necessarily need the mother-of-all (reference to a paper by Matt and Richard) program, diversity is nice, but I guess at some stage we'll need a taxonomy.
-Also, we need to thank in one way or another and anytime we. have the opportunity fols who invest time in building these tools.
+Also, we need to thank developers who invest time in building these tools.

-- It might be because I'm getting old, but sometimes I feel like we reinvent the wheel - read the classics: Cormack.
-Jolly.
-Seber.
-Burnham.
-Lebreton.
-Arnason.
-Otis.
-And many others.
-It's also an inspiration on how to write.
+- It might be because I'm getting old, but sometimes I feel like we reinvent the wheel.
+Always a good experience to read the classics: Cormack, Jolly, Seber, Brownie, Chao, Lebreton, Otis and many others (.
+I find it also inspirational for my writing.

 - When it comes to determine the effect of time-varying covariates (e.g. climatic conditions), we need to remember that we have relatively short time-series and that it might be difficult to detect anything (see review by Morten Frederiksen).

-- In relation the previous item, we will never say it often enough: long-term monitoring are so so important (see TREE paper by Sheldon and Clutton-Brock and recent ARES paper by Reinke, Miller and Janzen)
+- In relation the previous item, we will never say it often enough: long-term monitoring are so so important (see TREE paper by Sheldon and Clutton-Brock and recent ARES paper by Reinke, Miller and Janzen).

-- Methods are getting more and more complex (true?), and this should reflect in the training we give to our students: how to teach spatial statistics, point process, HMM, Bayesian thinking, mixed models on top of everything else?
+- Methods are getting more and more complex (true?), and this should be reflected (I guess) in the training we give to our students: how to teach spatial statistics, point process, HMM, Bayesian thinking, mixed models on top of everything else?

 Useful quotes
 =================